Wolfgang Amadeus Mozart: 1791

 Mozart's last year was, until his final illness struck, a time of high productivity—and by some accounts, one of personal recovery.
 (Note: More recently, Wolff 2012 has forcefully advocated a view of Mozart's career at the end of his life as being on the rise, interrupted by his sudden death.)
-He composed a great deal, including some of his most admired works: the opera The Magic Flute; the final piano concerto (K. 595 in B♭); the Clarinet Concerto K. 622; the last in his series of string quintets (K. 614 in E♭); the motet Ave verum corpus K. 618; and the unfinished Requiem K. 626.
+He composed a great deal, including some of his most admired works: the opera Die Zauberflöte; his last piano concerto (No. 27 K. 595); the Clarinet Concerto K. 622; the last in his series of string quintets (K. 614 in E♭); the motet Ave verum corpus K. 618; and the unfinished Requiem K. 626.

 Mozart's financial situation, a source of anxiety in 1790, finally began to improve.
 Although the evidence is inconclusive, it appears that wealthy patrons in Hungary and Amsterdam pledged annuities to Mozart in return for the occasional composition.
-He is thought to have benefited from the sale of dance music written in his role as Imperial chamber composer.
-Mozart no longer borrowed large sums from Puchberg and began to pay off his debts.
+He is also thought to have benefited from the sale of dance music written in his role as Imperial chamber composer.
+Mozart stopped asking for loans from Puchberg and probably made efforts to pay off some of his debts, though he was still largely impoverished by the time of his death.